Employee onboarding can make or break your company’s relationship with a new hire, which can be a real challenge for most businesses.

 Use this simple Flow as a template to create the document location for a record in Dynamics 365 or your custom Dataverse application.

 Recently, a client requested a daily digest email be sent to their support staff with a list of their active tickets, along with a link to the particular record.
-This blog will take you step-by-step through the usefulness of this Flow and how I created it.
+This blog will take you step-by-step through the usefulness of this Power Automate Flow and how I created it.

 Microsoft has just released the release notes for Dynamics 365, the Power Platform and Industry Accelerators.
 You can expect these features to start rolling out in preview in the coming months, and being generally available sometime this fall/winter.
 For those who don't know, industry accelerators are free app "accelerators," or features specific to an industry that are provided by Microsoft.
 It can get you up and running quickly with a functioning application with no configuration or development required.